Let’s cancel the 4th of July this year

 Let’s be honest: The American Revolution happened at least partly to preserve slavery.

 Although the British Empire didn’t pass the Abolition of the Slave Trade Act until 1807, the anti-slavery movement in England began around the same time as the American Revolution.
 In 1772, the Chief Justice of England ruled that Virginia slave James Somerset, who had escaped from his master during a visit to England, could keep his freedom.
 The judgment was widely misunderstood, however, to mean that England had abolished slavery outright.
-This rumor almost certainly reached the American South, and spooked its many plantation owners as to which way the wind was blowing.
-Independence from Britain would ensure, among other things, that the colonists could continue to build their burgeoning country on the backs of slaves.
+This rumor almost certainly reached America, and spooked its many plantation owners as to which way the wind was blowing.
+Independence from Britain would ensure, among other things, that the colonists could keep building their burgeoning country on the backs of slaves.

 At the dawn of the Revolutionary War, in April 1775, relatively few colonists actually wanted total independence from Britain.
 Only one year later, though, what was once considered a radical idea became accepted as Common Sense, and the Founding Fathers signed the Declaration of Independence.

 Imagine that: A year was all it took to change colonists’ minds about something that would completely alter the very idea of the country, and shed blood all over its landscape.
+Just one year.

 Americans took much longer to come around to the idea of freeing the nation’s slaves.

 The U.S. abolition movement started in 1830, and continued for 35 years and a brutal Civil War.
 Only on June 19, 1865, two and a half years after Lincoln signed the Emancipation Proclamation, did Union general Gordon Granger announce federal orders to emancipate Texas, the last remaining state to hold slaves.
-The entire country was finally free.

 But the holiday commemorating this occasion, Juneteenth, has scarcely been acknowledged by more than a whisper on the national stage until just this year, when the date arrived precisely as white America bothered to learn it exists.
 Now that Juneteenth is on its way to becoming a federal holiday, it feels rather tone-deaf to put on the usual Macy’s-sponsored hullabaloo two weeks later for the other Day of Independence.
 A year of noting the Fourth with a somber tweet instead of a patriotic bacchanal might help put in perspective the disparity between how we’ve historically regarded the two holidays.